itk-dev/colibo-docs-extrator/README.md

 ## Overview

-Colibo Loader is a command-line utility that synchronizes documents between Colibo (a document management system) and Open WebUI (a knowledge base platform).
+Colibo document extractor is a command-line utility that synchronizes documents between Colibo (a document management system) and Open WebUI (a knowledge base platform).
 It allows you to extract documents from Colibo, maintaining their structure, and upload them to your Open WebUI knowledge base for enhanced accessibility and AI-powered search.

 ## Features